A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Introduction

-Based on our previous work on anatomically accurate EM models of the heart~\cite{Augustin2016anatomically,Augustin2016patient,crozier2016image} we report on the development of a monolithic 3D solid - 0D fluid coupling of a 3D bi-ventricular PDE model to an advanced widely used cicrAdapt 0D closed-loop model~\cite{walmsley2015fast}.
-A detailed description of the underlying numerical methods is given, including a detailed and complete mathematical description of the circAdapt model that has been lacking so far.
-Using a comprehensive set of experimental data we build a detailed canine biventricular EM model and couple with circAdapt representing the atrial chambers and the remaining circulatory system.
-After parameterization of the coupled model under baseline conditions we first investigate efficiency and robustness of numerical scheme and solver implementation.
-To rigorously validate the model its ability to correctly replicate known physiological behaviors under transient alterations of loading conditions and contractility is demonstrated.
-Finally, the ability to replicate the standard multibeat detection protocols used for the experimental determination of contractility is demonstrated.
+Based on previous work on cardiac EM models~\cite{Augustin2016anatomically,Augustin2016patient,crozier2016image} we report on the development of a monolithic 3D solid - 0D fluid coupling approach.
+Feasibility is demonstrated by building a 3D canine bi-ventricular EM PDE model coupled to the state-of-the art \ca model \cite{arts2005adaptation, walmsley2015fast} -- a non-linear 0D closed-loop ODE model of the cardiovascular system that implements dynamic adaptation processes based on physiological principles -- to represent physiologically realistic atrial EM as well as systemic and pulmonary circulation.
+A detailed description of numerical underpinnings is given, including a complete mathematical description of the \ca model in a single manuscript that has been lacking so far.
+Efficiency, robustness, and accuracy of numerical scheme and solver implementation are evaluated.
+The coupled model is first parameterized and stabilized to a limit cycle representing baseline conditions, and then rigorously tested by demonstrating its ability to predict physiological behaviors under experimental standard protocols altering loading conditions and contractility that are used for the experimental assessment of systolic and diastolic ventricular properties.
+Transient responses under these protocols are simulated over prolonged observation periods, covering up to 25 beats.
+The presented framework can be considered a first feature-complete realization of an universal cardiac EM simulator that can be applied, given appropriate parameterization and initialization, under a much broader range of protocols and conditions as any previously reported model.